Undergraduate Course Catalog 2010-2011

 University of New Hampshire at Manchester

 The Associate of Arts in General Studies offers students academic flexibility in a program that combines the foundations of a liberal education and elective courses that satisfy personal interests.
-The A.A. in General Studies is the first two years of a baccalaureate program, and all 400-level courses transfer to and fulfill the University’s general education requirements.
-Students who earn an A.A. in General Studies have a foundation for continued study in any major while they develop problem-solving ability, cognitive skills, and learning techniques that are vital to a lifetime of learning.
+The A.A. in General Studies is the first two years of a baccalaureate program and all 400-level courses transfer to and fulfill the University’s Discovery requirements.
+Students who earn an A.A. in General Studies have a foundation for continued study in any major while they develop problem-solving ability, cognitive skills and learning techniques that are vital to a life-time of learning.
 Many students begin their college study in the A.A.
 General Studies program.
 Depending on personal interests and academic goals, students may choose to apply to a baccalaureate degree program prior to completion of the A.A. degree.

-To graduate with an Associate of Arts Degree in General Studies, students must complete 64 credits, earn a minimum cumulative GPA of 2.0, and fulfill two types of requirements: University (general education) and degree requirements.
-The program includes 9 courses from the general education curriculum.
-Working with their advisers, students enhance their program of study with elective courses where they can explore their interests and possible baccalaureate degree majors.
+To graduate with an Associate of Arts degree in General Studies, students must complete 64 credits, earn a minimum cumulative GPA of 2.0 and fulfill two types of requirements: University (Discovery Program) and degree requirements and earn a minimum cumulative GPA of 2.0.
+The program includes nine courses from the Discovery Program curriculum.
+Working with their advisors, students enhance their program of study with elective courses where they can explore their interests and possible baccalaureate degree majors.
 The last 16 hours of credit must be UNH courses completed following admission and matriculation, unless permission is granted to transfer part of this work from another institution.

 One course in quantitative reasoning

-The biological sciences program at UNH Manchester is designed to serve either as a terminal degree or as a springboard for students interested in the life sciences, which include majors in biology, microbiology, zoology, plant biology, wildlife management, environmental conservation, biochemistry, and animal sciences.
-Employment opportunities in the public and private sectors include education, food, water, wastewater and other industrial laboratories, clinical laboratories, biotechnology, environmental research and monitoring, and animal behavior.
+The Associate of Science in biological sciences program at UNH Manchester is designed to serve either as a terminal degree or as a springboard for students interested in the life sciences which include majors in biology, microbiology, zoology, plant biology, wildlife management, environmental conservation, biochemistry and animal sciences.
+Employment opportunities in the public and private sectors include education, food, water, wastewater and other industrial laboratories, clinical laboratories, biotechnology, environmental research and monitoring and animal behavior.

 Students must complete a minimum of 68 credits to graduate.
-There are 2 tracks in the A.S. degree program at UNH Manchester: biology and microbiology.
+There are two tracks in the A.S. degree program at UNH Manchester: biology and microbiology.

 Biology Track Requirements